cotech/jekyll-website/_coops/animorph.md

 - unity-3d
 ---

-Animorph addresses unmet medical and social needs using augmented and virtual reality.
+Animorph addresses unmet social and medical needs using augmented and virtual reality.

-We specialise in developing digital medicines and cognitive prosthetics that empower users to achieve what was previously impossible.

 We provide a full range of services and products geared towards bespoke immersive app development, including research, design workshops, programming, consultation, video production, and sound design.

-Since early 2016, we have been collaborating with social enterprises, medical researchers, and organisations including Southbank Centre, The Open University, and Google Innovation Fund.
+Since early 2016, we have been collaborating with social enterprises, medical researchers, and organisations including Southbank Centre, The Open University, and Institute for Strategic Dialogue.

-All stakeholders are invited to actively participate in our development process.
+We invite all stakeholders to participate in the development process.
 We excel at understanding the challenges expressed by our end-users; every story takes us on a unique journey.

 Animorph Co-operative is democratically owned and run, with great care for the well-being of our workers, supporting professional as well as personal development.

 Let’s forge alliances for the future we want to live in.